 Flat vs flat: a comparison of Windows Phone and iOS 7 app designs.
 As iOS app developers embrace the new flat UI conventions of iOS 7, many popular apps got a flat-design makeover.

 When comparisons are made between Android and iOS the issue of different API levels, and the vastly different devices running them, is often emphasised.
 In this report we examine the extent of Android fragmentation and analyse its impact on both users and developers.
-The Problem: 3.5 Inches by Dustin Curtis.
+The Problem: Android devices come in all shapes and sizes, with vastly different performance levels and screen sizes.
+The Advantage: Despite the problems, fragmentation also has a great number of benefits – for both developers and users.
+Device Fragmentation We have seen 11,868 distinct devices download our app in the past few months.
+Brand Fragmentation Samsung have a 47.5% share of the Android market.
+Comparison with iOS.
+3.5 Inches by Dustin Curtis.
 I’ve been wondering why Apple chose to make the iPhone 4’s screen 3.5-inches when other comparable phones with Android and Windows Phone 7 have larger, more inviting screens.

 When you first see a phone with a 4-inch or larger screen, it seems like a much better experience.
 I thought it was a technical decision, and it could be, but since switching to an Android phone – a Samsung Galaxy S II, the “best Android phone you can buy, anywhere” – 15 days ago, I have realized another huge downside of larger screens: when holding the phone with one hand, I can’t reach the other side of the screen with my thumb.
 Touching the upper right corner of the screen on the Galaxy S II using one hand, with its 4.27-inch screen, while you’re walking down the street looking at Google Maps, is extremely difficult and frustrating.
+This is an example of one of those design decisions that you don’t usually notice until you see someone doing it wrong.
 Android Orphans: Visualizing a Sad History of Support.
 The announcement that Nexus One users won’t be getting upgraded to Android 4.0 Ice Cream Sandwich led some to justifiably question Google’s support of their devices.

 Predictably, an extremely popular topic was the iPad, and how to approach the design of iPad applications.
 I gave a 90-minute presentation on the subject to start each workshop, and I want to share some of my observations here.
 Please note: this is about the user interface conventions and considerations which apply to creating software for the iPad platform (and touch-screen tablet devices in general).
-It is not a technical discussion of iPad-related APIs (which remain under NDA at time of writing in early March 2010).
 Mobile Emulators and Simulators - The ultimate guide to mobile developers.
 The most useful tools for mobile web are emulators and simulators.

 And quite possibly change the world.
 In this interactive app, Al Gore surveys the causes of global warming and presents groundbreaking insights and solutions already under study and underway that can help stop the unfolding disaster of global warming.
+Our Choice melds the vice president's narrative with photography, interactive graphics, animations, and more than an hour of engrossing documentary footage.
+A new, groundbreaking multi-touch interface allows you to experience that content seamlessly.
 Supporting Multiple Screens.
 Android runs on a variety of devices that offer different screen sizes and densities.

 For applications, the Android system provides a consistent development environment across devices and handles most of the work to adjust each application's user interface to the screen on which it is displayed.
-At the same time, the system provides APIs that allow you to control your application's UI for specific screen sizes and densities, in order to optimize your UI design for different screen configurations.
-For example, you might want a UI for tablets that's different from the UI for handsets.
 UI Guidelines for mobile and tablet web app design.
 Official user interface (UI) and user experience (UX) guidelines from the manufacturers, links to which you can find below, are a source of inspiration for mobile web and app design.